hoijui/oho/README.txt

 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/Cite) and place the file(s) in a directory called Cite in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'Cite' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

-	4-CiteThþsPage
+	4-CiteThÃ¾sPage
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/CiteThisPage) and place the file(s) in a directory called CiteThisPage in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'CiteThisPage' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	5-CodeEditor
 1-If using Vagrant, install with vagrant roles enable codeeditor --provision